Tony Atlas: World Class Championship Wrestling (1986–1988)

-Two months later Tony joined the Texas-based World Class Championship Wrestling where he adopted the moniker of "The Black Superman".
-He made his initial appearance on November 11, 1986, and defeated Tim Brooks in Fort Worth, TX.
+Two months later Tony joined the Texas-based World Class Championship Wrestling (WCCW) where he adopted the moniker of "The Black Superman".
+He made his initial appearance on November 11, 1986, and defeated Tim Brooks in Fort Worth, Texas.
 On December 1, Atlas defeated Crusher Yorkoff to win the World Class World Television Championship.
-In January 1987, Atlas competed in a tournament to crown the Texas Heavyweight Champion, beating Tim Brooks in the opening round but falling to Matt Borne in the quarter finals.
+In January 1987, Atlas competed in a tournament to crown the Texas Heavyweight Champion, beating Tim Brooks in the opening round but falling to Matt Borne in the quarter-finals.
 In the summer of 1987 he had almost instant success when he teamed with Skip Young to win the World Class Texas Tag Team Title.
 Following a match that went to a time limit draw against Al Perez, Atlas left the company in 1988.

 Puerto Rico and International Championship Wrestling (1988)

-On July 16, 1988, Atlas was appearing at a WWC event in Bayamón (a city near San Juan), Puerto Rico, where he was one of the 2 witnesses, the other being Dutch Mantel to the fatal assault on wrestler Bruiser Brody.
+On July 16, 1988, Atlas was appearing at a WWC event in Bayamón (a city near San Juan), Puerto Rico, where he was one of the 2 witnesses, the other being Dutch Mantel, to the fatal assault on wrestler Bruiser Brody.
 José Huertas González a.k.a. the Invader, a fellow wrestler and booker, asked Brody to go into the shower to discuss business.
 Brody entered the shower stall and a few seconds later a scuffle ensued, followed by two groans, loud enough for the entire locker room to hear.
 Atlas ran to the shower and saw Brody bent over and holding his stomach (Mantel came after him).
 Atlas and Mantel then looked up at González and saw him holding the knife.
 When the paramedics arrived, Atlas carried Brody downstairs to the waiting ambulance, as, due to Brody's enormous stature, paramedics were unable to lift him.
 González, who always maintained his innocence, was initially charged with first-degree murder but was later reduced and tried for involuntary homicide.
 Both Atlas and Mantel appeared in 2019's Dark Side of the Ring episode on Bruiser Brody and explained what actually happened.
 Atlas said that he was asked to be in the trial but never got a call back because the case was already finalized.

 Atlas then moved on to Southern Ontario area in late 1988.
 He joined International Championship Wrestling (owned and operated by Mario Savoldi) where he turned heel and under the management of The Duke (not Pete Doherty) won the ICW Heavyweight title from Joe Savoldi.
-Atlas lost the belt to Vic Steamboat in Middletown, NY.
+Atlas lost the belt to Vic Steamboat in Middletown, New York.
 But after a few months, he regained the belt from Steamboat.
 That match became infamous because of the number of times it was shown on the IWCCW syndicated show.
 Afterwards he was inactive from wrestling due to being homeless for a year and a half.